chimera-kube/chimera-admission/README.md

 [this Chimera Policy](https://github.com/chimera-kube/pod-toleration-policy)
 to validate Pod operations.

-The policy will be downloaded from [here](https://github.com/orgs/chimera-kube/packages/container/package/policies%2Fpod-toleration).
+The policy will be downloaded as an OCI artifact from [here](https://github.com/orgs/chimera-kube/packages/container/package/policies%2Fpod-toleration).

 ```shell